Skip to main content

 Gold: £1,000 • Silver: £500

 This award seeks to recognise and reward the individual making the best use of video media to communicate about beer and pubs.
-Open to YouTube videos, TV programmes, films, and other video.
+Open to YouTube videos, TV programmes, films, and other videos.
+Unlike previous years, any length of video can be submitted.

 Gold: £1,000 • Silver: £500